shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Vulnerability
     - A weakness
 - Threat
-    - Potential danger
+    - A potential danger
 - Risk
-    - Potential loss that occurs when a threat exploits a vulnerability of an asset
+    - A potential loss that occurs when a threat exploits a vulnerability of an asset

+How to use it:

+- To deconstruct risk, in order to better understand and manage to it

 #### AAA